nicotine-plus/nicotine-plus/doc/TESTING.md

 # Testing

-For those who like living on the bleeding edge, you can run the latest unstable build of Nicotine+ to test recent changes and bug fixes.
+For those who like living on the bleeding edge, you can run the latest test build of Nicotine+ to test recent changes and bug fixes.

 For information about Nicotine+ development procedures for maintainers,